 The format of this seminar consists of a close reading of texts, discussions and thesis presentations.
 Each student will present an oral report (approx. 15 minutes), chair a session or prepare questions for a discussion (PVL).
-Set Texts/Required Reading:

-A reader with seminal material will be provided at the beginning of the semester.
+Set Texts/Required Reading: A reader with seminal material will be provided at the beginning of the semester.
 Registration:

 There will be a list at the door of my office (Rh 39, room 214).
 Please register there.

-Prof. Dr. Evelyne Keitel
+Dr. Stefan Meier

-Master Colloquium
+Master Colloquium (M AA 3)

-(271433-104)
+(271433-105)

-First Meeting: 13.10.2015
+First Meeting: 11.10.2016

-Wednesday, 11:30-13:00, Rh 39/228 First Meeting: individual appointments
+Wednesday, 11:30-13:00, Rh 39/233 First Meeting: individual appointments

-Content and Objectives:
+Content and objectives:

-The aim of this colloquium is to lay the groundwork for writing a MA thesis.
-Each student will be allotted several individual, 30 minutes' tutorials.
+The aim of this colloquium is to lay the groundwork for writing a MA-thesis in American Studies.
+Each student will be allotted several individual, 20 to 30 minutes' tutorials.
 First ideas for the individual MA projects will be discussed in the form of a brain storming; in a next step, the student will work on a provisional outline for the MA thesis.
-At the end of the summer semester the student will have to submit a four pages' exposé of the proposed MA thesis to gain a PVL in the module 6 "Master-Arbeit."
+Finally a four pages' exposé of the proposed MA thesis will have to be submitted to gain a PVL in the module 6 "Master-Arbeit."
 Requirements for credits: